Port-Royal Abbey, Paris: Late 18th century

 In 1794, the French Convention founded the Maternity Hospital, which it installed in the buildings of the Val de Grâce convent (located in what is now the 5th arrondissement of Paris).
 The Foundling Hospital, on the parvis of Notre-Dame, was too small and was abandoned.
 The Maternity Hospital was put into service at Val-de-Grâce on July 13, 1795.
 A new decree of the Convention on 2 October 1795 converted Val-de-Grâce into a military hospital for the police and transferred the Maternity Hospital to two locations: the convent of Port-Royal in the Faubourg Saint-Jacques, and the Oratory (Saint-Vincent-de-Paul Hospital, originally a possession of the Society of the Oratory of Jesus) in the rue d'Enfer (the future avenue Denfert-Rochereau).
 On the 17 October 1795, the Maternity Hospital took possession of Port-Royal.
 The first pregnant women arrived there on 1 August 1796, while the buildings of the Oratory were still being fitted out for the new activity.

-The Maternity Hospital at Port Royal fused two services previously located at the Hôtel-Dieu in Paris: the service for helping women in childbirth (obstetrics) and the service for combating the abandonment of newborns.
+The Maternity Hospital at Port Royal merged two services previously located at the Hôtel-Dieu in Paris: the service for helping women in childbirth (obstetrics) and the service for combating the abandonment of newborns.
 Deliveries were shared between Port-Royal and the Hôtel-Dieu until December 1797; from that date, deliveries took place at the Oratory, while Port-Royal housed the breastfeeding section.